 A single statistic reveals the severity of abuse faced by tens of thousands of workers on the eve of the World Cup.

 “Most of us are afraid to [stand up] for our rights.
 We’re afraid to be sent back because things are very difficult in Ghana now.”
+Security guard, Ghana “In Qatar, people are passing through so many challenges.
+They are unbelievable.
+[But] when you complain you’re in for it.”
+Domestic worker, Kenya “We don’t even have time or energy to go to the labour court.
+We are black.
+We are voiceless.”
+Security guard, Kenya |

 It also illustrates the efforts the authorities are making to tackle the problem.
 The purpose of the Fund is to reimburse unpaid wages when employers are unable to do so.
 It is one of a number of measures Qatar has taken to improve workers’ access to justice, which include an online complaints platform and Labour Dispute Settlement Committees, which promise to make decisions on cases within three weeks.

 “My sponsor accused me of running away.
 A runaway case is not a joke in Qatar.
 You can be deported anytime… He filed the case so that I would be deported… It’s difficult to find another job since the case has been filed… There’s no benefit to the sponsor, they only do it to mess [up] your life.
 It is jealousy.
 It is inhuman.
 Sponsors should have to explain how someone ran away, because it is very easy for someone to file [an absconding charge].”
+Domestic worker, Kenya |

-According to the ILO, the Ministry of Labour received almost 35,000 complaints between October 2021 and October 2022, the majority concerning non-payment of wages and end of service benefits and annual leave not being granted or paid.23
+According to the ILO, the Ministry of Labour received almost 35,000 complaints between October 2021 and October 2022, the majority concerning non-payment of wages and end of service benefits and annual leave not being granted or paid.22

 Despite the efforts to improve access to justice, workers still face numerous difficulties in reporting abuses and getting remedy.
-These are chiefly the length of time it takes to resolve a case, and regulations that mean workers cannot submit a case after more than a year, or do so from their home countries.24 This forces workers to stay in Qatar until the case is resolved.
+These are chiefly the length of time it takes to resolve a case, and regulations that mean workers cannot submit a case after more than a year, or do so from their home countries.23 This forces workers to stay in Qatar until the case is resolved.
 Unsurprisingly, many simply give up and go home.

 Workers interviewed for this briefing described other difficulties including the language barrier, cost of travel to attend court and a lack of confidence in the system, which convinces workers to give up quickly.